MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallFlow.md

 $menuPrompt = New-CsAutoAttendantPrompt -TextToSpeechPrompt "To reach your party by name, enter it now, followed by the pound sign."
 $menu = New-CsAutoAttendantMenu -Name "Default Menu" -Prompts $menuPrompt -EnableDialByName
 $greeting = New-CsAutoAttendantPrompt -TextToSpeechPrompt "Welcome to Contoso!"
-$callFlow = New-CsAutoAttendantCallFlow -Name "Default Call Flow" -Menu $menu -Greetings $greeting
+$callFlow = New-CsAutoAttendantCallFlow -Name "Default Call Flow" -Menu $menu -Greetings $greeting -ForceListenMenuEnabled $True
 ```

-This example creates a new call flow that plays a greeting before rendering the "Default Menu" menu.
+This example creates a new call flow that plays a greeting before rendering the "Default Menu" menu with Force listen menu enabled.

 ## PARAMETERS